Eluinhost/SpecInfo/README.md

 `<item>` = the name of the item eaten

 `[displayName]` = if an item has a display name it will show up in brackets

+`ITEM` = hover over this to view the actual item eaten

 ### Relevant configuration